baus/install-discourse/README.md

 OS image you want to use.
 I set the Hostname to forum.discoursetest.org.

 DigitalOcean will email the IP address and root password to you.
 You should go to your domain registrar and set the DNS records to point to your new IP.
 I've set both the * and @ records to point to the VPS IP.
-This allows the root domain and all sub-domains to resolve to VPS instance's IP address.
+This enables the root domain and all sub-domains to resolve to VPS instance's IP address.

 [1] A minimum of 1GB of RAM is required to compile assets for production.